This post was written in collaboration with Peel Autism Resource.

 Please note there are hyperlinks in this post

 This infographic shows the various components of the "needs based" OAP (Ontario Autism Program).
-The program consists of both direct funding and funded services.
-The service pathways are in different stages of development and implementation.
+The program consists of both direct funding and funded (free) programs.

 1) Core Clinical Services is direct funding given to families to cover: